bronson/gird/README.md

 Running 'gird' operates on the current directory, identical to typing 'gird .'

-## Testing

-Run `./gird test` in the home directory.
-If git shows no differences, then gird worked.

 ## Motivation

 I'm backing up my files to two separate places: local external drive, and cloud.
 If those backups ever disagree, gird allows me to see which file is correct and which one is corrupted.

 20 years ago I moved my mp3 collection to XFS.
-Heard the occasional minor glitch but I figured it was typical scheduler issues.
-Turns out XFS had randomly inserted strings of null bytes into some of my files and, because I had gotten rid of my non-xfs backup and the original CDs, the glitches are now permament.
+There was an occasional minor glitch during playback, figured it was scheduler/buffer issues.
+It turns out XFS had randomly inserted strings of null bytes into some of my files and, because I had gotten rid of my non-xfs backup and the original CDs, the glitches are now permament.

-Gird would have warned me that my files were being slowly corrupted before erasing my backup9s.
+Gird would have warned me that my files were being slowly corrupted before erasing my backups.

 _Doesn't ZFS already have checksumming?_

-Yes.
-But it doesn't hurt to double-check.
+Yes, but second opinions are useful.
 Gird is a narrow set of suspenders in your belt-and-suspenders setup.

 ## Thoughts